daily-co/react-native-daily-js-playground/README.md

 - If you see an error that says `Xcode was unable to launch because it has an invalid code signature, inadequate entitlements or its profile has not been explicitly trusted by the user`, you may need to update the settings on your iPhone to enable the required permissions as follows:

 1. Open `Settings` on your iPhone
-1. Select `General`, then `Device Management`
+2. Select `General`, then `Device Management`
-1. Click `Trust` for DailyPlayground
+3. Click `Trust` for DailyPlayground

 - You may also be prompted to enter you login keychain password.
 Be sure to click `Always trust` to avoid the prompt showing multiple times.

-After, run the following command:
+After getting your development team setup, close Xcode.
+From here on, simply run the following command:
 ```
 npm run ios
 ```